project3-team3/workflow-app/README.md

 - Meditation Music
     - <http://pixabay.com>

+Additionally, a large part of the research for this project was done through the websites Stack Overflow (<https://stackoverflow.com/>), W3 Schools (<https://www.w3schools.com/>) and ChatGPT (<https://chat.openai.com/>), and as such sections of code may have been adapted from examples and suggestions offered in those sites.

 ## Contribute

 Feel free to fork this repository, check our [current issues page](<https://github.com/project3-team3/workflow-app/issues>) or contact us to request/propose new features.